-On January 1, things weren’t looking so good at Chicago’s Plunsett Group: Revenue was down 50 percent year over year, the stock was tanking, and an employee filed a lawsuit claiming he’d gained 180 pounds from office birthday cakes.
-CEO Marilyn Zimmer’s stress level was calculated at 9.4 out of a possible 10 on the Solomon Scale.
+On July 1, things weren’t looking so good at Chicago’s Plunsett Group: Revenue was down 50 percent compared to 2018, the stock was tanking, and an employee had filed a lawsuit claiming he’d gained 180 pounds from eating office birthday cakes.
+CEO Marilyn Zimmer’s stress level was calculated at 9.4 out of a possible 10 on the Solomon Stress Scale.

-Meanwhile, in Finance, analyst Peter Hodges was about to be laid off due to recurring redundancies and additional multi-variables.
+Meanwhile, in Finance, analyst Peter Hodges was about to be laid off due to recurring redundancies and other multi-variables.

 The two scenarios prompted Human Resources to devise an innovative plan to save the 58-year-old staffer’s job, and also help reduce the CEO’s stress.
 Hodges was offered a new position: Jester to the CEO.